Pirates vs. Twins Player Props Betting Odds

 Reynolds Stats

-- Reynolds has put up 111 hits with 23 doubles, four triples, 18 home runs and 39 walks.
-He has driven in 59 runs with nine stolen bases.
+- Reynolds has 114 hits with 23 doubles, four triples, 18 home runs and 39 walks.
+He has driven in 60 runs with nine stolen bases.

 Reynolds Recent Games